Canelo (publisher)

-Canelo is an independent British publisher which launched in 2015.
-The three founding partners are Iain Millar, Michael Bhaskar and Nick Barreto.
+Canelo is a British publisher that launched in 2015.
+The three founding partners were Iain Millar, Michael Bhaskar and Nick Barreto and their chosen name, "Canelo", is the Spanish word for cinnamon.

-Bhaskar told The Guardian that the corporate goal is to bring the tools of traditional publishing: proofreading, editing, and working closely with authors together with improved design of the digital page to publish both fiction and non-fiction e-books.
+Bhaskar is a former digital publishing director at Profile Books and author of The Content Machine, a history of publishing.
+He told The Guardian that their corporate goal was to bring the tools of traditional publishing: proofreading, editing, and work closely with authors, together with improved design of the digital page, to publish both fiction and non-fiction e-books.

-The new venture's chosen name, "Canelo", loosely translates as the Spanish word for cinnamon.

-Bhaskar is former digital publishing director at Profile Books and author of The Content Machine, a history of publishing.
-According to British Airways' Business Life magazine, The Content Machine explains that the role of a publisher is: "to filter (curate the best), frame (choose the format) and amplify (spread the news about) content."

 In 2024, Canelo was acquired by DK, part of Penguin Random House.

+The publisher has three main divisions: Canelo, including Canelo Romance and Canelo Crime; Hera, which focuses on popular fiction; and August, which focuses on non-fiction titles.